verhas/jScriptBasic/site/advanced/nativeapi.md

         assertEquals("hello world", sw.toString());
 ```

- Actually this way of use has no advantage of this method over the previous one where
+The example does the same as the previous one and there is no advantage to use
- you provided the path values as strings.
-However there is nothing to stop you to
+the `BasicSourceProvider` implemented in ScriptBasic, but there is nothing to stop you to
 create your own class implementing the interface `SourcePath`.
 In that case
 this method can be used to deliver the different locations via your class.
+Also note that
+the class `BasicSourcePath` is implemented in a package that is not exported by ScriptBasic
+module and thus it is not usable from outside.
+It is here only as an example and the source
+code is available to consult.

 The third and most powerful approach is to provide your own implementation of the
 `SourceProvider`.
 This is the only approach when your BASIC code is not in the
 file system, and you can not simply provide a `java.io.Reader` to the source
 code because the file may include other BASIC files.
 The sample code that does
 this is the following:

 ```
         ScriptBasic engine = ScriptBasic.getEngine();